owid/covid-19-data/public/data/README.md

 - On 7 August 2020, we transformed our markdown codebook to a CSV file to allow easier merging with the complete dataset.
 - On 17 August 2020, we added 4 variables related to cases and deaths: `new_cases_smoothed`, `new_deaths_smoothed`, `new_cases_smoothed_per_million`, and `new_deaths_smoothed_per_million`.
 These metrics are averaged versions (over a rolling 7-day window) of the daily variables.
 - On 10 September 2020, we added the `human_development_index` column to our complete dataset.
+- On 14 October 2020, we added data on excess mortality during the pandemic in the `excess_mortality` folder.

 ## Data alterations